sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 }
 ```

 The fact that we're able to make this change highlights one of the reasons for using CSS to add the colon in the first place.
 If we had included the punctuation explicitly in the markup (by, for example, generating it in the JavaScript code), then our markup would be more tightly coupled to our styles.
-If a style modification changed whether or not the colon was appropriate, we would have to go back and change the JavaScript as well.
+If a style modification changed whether the colon was appropriate, we would have to go back and change the JavaScript as well.
 With the approach that we're using here, however, styles and markup are much more independent.
 Any style changes are isolated to our CSS rules; no modifications to the JavaScript are required.

-As part of the improved visual styling we can make a few other changes to our time line.
+To further improve its visual styling, we can make a few other changes to our timeline.
 We can increase the font size for each play's title to make that information more prominent.
-At the same time we can add some extra spacing below the title, and we can indent the description list a bit.
+At the same time, we can add some extra spacing below the title and indent the description list a bit.

 ``` {.css .numberLines}
 .timeline li > cite {